awsdocs/aws-secrets-manager-docs/doc_source/reference_template_SQLServer_SingleUser.md

     """Set the pending secret in the database

     This method tries to login to the database with the AWSPENDING secret and returns on success.
-If that fails, it tries to login with the master credentials from the masterarn in the current secret.
-If this succeeds, it adds all grants for AWSCURRENT user to the AWSPENDING user, creating the user and/or setting the password in the process.
+If that fails, it tries to login with the AWSCURRENT and AWSPREVIOUS secrets.
+If either one succeeds, it sets the AWSPENDING password as the user password in the database.
 Else, it throws a ValueError.

     Args:
         service_client (client): The secrets manager service client